tbrunsch/Hippodamus/README.md

 Alternatively, you can specify the maximum parallelism for a certain task type.
 This is the maximum number of tasks of that type processed by their `ExecutorService` at any time.
 Surplus tasks will be queued until one of the tasks currently be processed by the `ExecutorService` terminates.

-Be aware that there is a certain risk to run into a deadlock when limiting the parallelism and not specifying all task dependencies correctly.
-See Section [Maximum Parallelism And Deadlocks](#maximum-parallelism-and-deadlocks)
+For the sake of completeness we discuss in Section [Maximum Parallelism And Deadlocks](#maximum-parallelism-and-deadlocks) why we internally use a priority queue instead of a simple FIFO queue.
+These are just technical details and not relevant for users of Hippodamus.

 ### Maximum Parallelism And Deadlocks

-When limiting the parallelism, one may run into a deadlock **if not all task dependencies are specified correctly**.
+In this section we discuss why we use a priority queue rather than a FIFO queue for queuing surplus tasks that cannot immediately be submitted to the `ExecutorService` due to the specified maximum parallelism.
+The reason is that one may run into a deadlock when using a FIFO queue if not all task dependencies are specified correctly.
+For this to see, consider the following example:

-**MaximumParallelismDeadlockSample.java:**

 ```
     ExecutionCoordinatorBuilder<?> builder = Coordinators.configureExecutionCoordinator()